CommunistMountain/BalanceModFork/README.md

     <li>droneSelectHotkeys: Allows selecting controllable crew drones with their hotkey.</li>
     <li>droneSaveStations: Allows the current stations of controllable crew drones to be saved.</li>
     <li>enemyPreigniterFix: Enemies are able to use the Weapon Pre-Igniter augment if they are defined to spawn with it.</li>
-    <li>artilleryGibMountFix: Artillery weapons with linked gibs will not vanish when the ship explodes.</li>
     <li>multiShipFix: Allows multiple ships to be loaded per beacon.</li>
     <li>scaleSlugGel: Slug Gel strength may now be edited by mods (value of 0.25 corresponds to vanilla speed).</li>
     <li>customChoiceColors: Enables coloring choices.</li>